jenna-labelle/UKy-Cardio-Analsyis-RNASeq-miRNASeq/VariantAnalysis/README.md

 3. Statistical testing for allelic imbalance.
 Two options considered:

     a.
-Use Gonorazky et al approach: Compare median allelic expression values for SNPs from experimental samples to median AE values for SNPs from control samples ('`AlleleImbalance_Final.Rmd`)
+Use Gonorazky et al approach: Compare median allelic expression values for SNPs from experimental samples to median AE values for SNPs from control samples ('`AlleleImbalance_FromVcfs.Rmd` or `AlleleImbalance_FromASEReadCounter.Rmd`)

     b.
 Use beta-binomial testing: MBASED, available in Bioconductor (`MBASED_AllelicImbalanceAnalysis.Rmd`)